EvanBose1/polymarket-bot/README.md

 # polymarket-bot

-Automated [Polymarket](https://polymarket.com) trading bot with two pluggable strategies:
+Automated [Polymarket](https://polymarket.com) trading bot with a ledger, a backtester, and a small live dashboard.

-1. **Copy-trader** - mirrors recent fills from a list of "smart money" wallets (or auto-pulls top wallets from the leaderboard).
-2. **Edge / fair-value** - places passive limit orders when book midpoint diverges from a fair-value model.

-> This is software for personal research and paper-trading.
-It is not investment advice.
-You are responsible for any funds you connect to it.
-Polymarket is restricted in some jurisdictions (including the US) - make sure you are permitted to use it.
+> Personal research / paper-trading tool.
+Not investment advice.
+Polymarket is restricted in some jurisdictions including the US - make sure you are permitted to use it.

-## Architecture
+## What's in here

-- `bot.py` - single-file entry point with both strategies, a risk-managed `Portfolio`, and an async run-loop.
+- `bot.py` - async run loop with two strategies (copy-trade and edge), risk-managed `Portfolio`, dry-run by default.
+- `ledger.py` - SQLite-backed ledger for every signal and (simulated or real) fill.
+The single source of truth.
+- `smart_filter.py` - smarter copy-trade filter: ranks wallets by Sharpe-like risk-adjusted return and only fires when **multiple curated wallets agree** on the same trade within a short window.
+- `backtest.py` - replay strategies against historical Polymarket trade data and report PnL, Sharpe, and win rate.
+- `server.py` + `web/` - FastAPI + a tiny static page that shows live positions, recent signals, recent fills, realised P&L and top markets.
+Refreshes every 5 s.
-- `tests/` - unit tests for risk caps and config defaults.
+- `tests/` - unit tests.
-- `.env.example` - template for the env vars the bot reads.

-Key safety defaults:
+## Safety defaults

-- `DRY_RUN=1` by default (logs trades instead of placing them).
+- `DRY_RUN=1` by default.
+Logs would-be trades but does not place orders.
-- Per-position cap (`max_position_usd`, default $25) and total exposure cap (`max_total_exposure_usd`, default $200).
+- Per-position cap `max_position_usd=$25`, total exposure cap `max_total_exposure_usd=$200`.
+- Copy-trader requires **2 curated wallets to agree** within 10 minutes before mirroring.
-- Stale-signal filter on copied trades (drops fills older than 5 minutes).
+- Stale-signal filter drops fills older than 5 minutes.

 ## Setup